T. Rowe Price Small-Cap Value Fund I Class (PRVIX)

 - No dividend payouts.

-- Ongoing: Active management by T. Rowe Price, leveraging their research capabilities to identify and capitalize on market inefficiencies.
+- Active management by T. Rowe Price, leveraging their research capabilities to identify and capitalize on market inefficiencies.

 - Increased Allocation to Small-Cap Value: A potential growth opportunity lies in the increasing allocation of investment portfolios towards small-cap value stocks, driven by expectations of higher growth potential and attractive valuations.
 As investors seek diversification and higher returns, funds like PRVIX, focusing on this segment, could attract greater inflows.
 The small-cap market represents a significant portion of the overall equity market, with the Russell 2000® Index serving as a key benchmark.
 This trend could unfold over the next 3-5 years as economic conditions improve and investor confidence in small-cap companies grows.